Frequently Asked Questions

 Why is documentation required?

 Many disabilities are “invisible.”
-Accessibility Services requires documentation of your disability so that we can determine the effects of your disability on your academic performance and decide on appropriate academic accommodations.
-If you provide Accessibility Services with a copy of your documentation verifying your disability, you will not be required to provide documentation to anyone else at Red River College.
+Student Accessibility Services requires documentation of your disability so that we can determine the effects of your disability on your academic performance and decide on appropriate academic accommodations.
+If you provide Student Accessibility Services with a copy of your documentation verifying your disability, you will not be required to provide documentation to anyone else at Red River College.

 Also, with documentation, students with disabilities can often be eligible for financial assistance for equipment or services related to their disability.
 All of these financial assistance programs require documented proof of a disability before they will consider your application for financial aid.

 Do individuals with disabilities receive special consideration for admission?